Nhangu language: Reduplication

+Examples

 Word Order

 Word order in Yan-nhaŋu is relatively free, that is, there are many ways to form a grammatical sentence by varying the order of the words therein.
 This is due to the morphology of the language, whereby the function of a word in a sentence is denoted by its suffix and not its position.
 While it is not the case that any arrangement of words will create a logical sentence, the following examples show the flexibility of word order in Yan-nhaŋu.